 Why do I say “exceptional performance”?
 A dealership is always going to be hesitant to hire anyone on the outside to share ideas and training with them if they feel they can do it themselves.
 However, if a trainer or consultant can bring something exceptional to add value to the dealership, something that the dealership cannot do themselves, then there is an opportunity for the dealership to greatly benefit from the services offered.

-The second area we will look at is the results that prior clients have seen after hiring the consultant or outside trainer.
+The second area we will look at is the results that prior clients have seen after hiring a consultant or outside trainer.
 Did the services offered by the trainer result in improved performance for the dealership?
 Did they see hard dollar results?
-Remember – as a performance based industry, hard dollar results have the great relevance in the consideration of hiring an outside trainer.
+Remember – as a performance-based industry, hard dollar results have great relevance in the consideration of hiring an outside trainer.

 And finally, it comes down to basic sales fundamentals.
 Do we like and trust the trainer?
 If we like them and trust them, we will likely buy from them.
 Of course, it is a big challenge to sell to someone who is in sales for a living.
 If a trainer/consultant is as good as they pitch, then they should be able to overcome this challenge.